Elijah2424/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A a script that displays a confused smiley
+A script that displays the third line of the file iacta